eProsima/Shapes-Demo-Docs/docs/time_based_filter.rst

 4 - Create a square subscriber:
    - Click on Subscribe in Instance3.
    - Select SQUARE option for Shape.

-You will see that square updates its position continously, but the circle jumps ever two secods.
-In this case, the publisher is only sending data once two seconds.

 Your windows should look similar to the following image.